The Admiral: Roaring Currents poster

 The inciting incident occurs at 15 minutes when The King orders Yi to disband the navy and join ground forces.
 Yi faces the choice between obedience and certain national defeat, or defiance with 12 ships against 330..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 32 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Yi declares: "I still have 12 ships remaining" and commits to face the Japanese fleet at Myeongryang.
+This demonstrates the protagonist's commitment to Yi declares: "I still have 12 ships remaining" and commits to face the Japanese fleet at Myeongryang.
 He actively chooses to fight despite orders, betting everything on strategy over numbers., moving from reaction to action.

 The Collapse moment at 95 minutes (75% through) represents the emotional nadir.
 Here, Yi's flagship is surrounded, his nephew is mortally wounded, and several ships are on fire.
-The "whiff of death" - it appears all is lost and the sacrifice has been in vain., reveals the protagonist at their lowest point.
+The "whiff of death" - it appears all is lost and the sacrifice has been in vain., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 100 minutes initiates the final act resolution at 80% of the runtime.
 The tide literally turns in the strait - Yi's understanding of the sea (the theme) proves true.
 He realizes the currents will now work against the Japanese, synthesizing naval knowledge with desperate courage., demonstrating the transformation achieved throughout the journey.